 The Spiro Mounds Development Association, Inc. is a 501(c)(3) organization that helps promote and develop the Spiro Mounds Archaeological Center.
 Memberships and information are available by contacting Spiro Mounds Archaeological Center at firstname.lastname@example.org or writing SMDA at P.O.
 Box 624, Spiro, OK 74959.

 Spiro Mounds Archaeological Center is the only prehistoric American Indian site open to the public in Oklahoma.
 The center is open Wednesday through Saturday from 9 a.m. to 5 p.m., Sunday from noon to 5 p.m., and is closed for state holidays.
 Daily admission is $7 for adults, $5 for seniors and $4 for children older than six.
 The center is located three miles east of Spiro, Okla., on Highway 9/271 and four miles north on Lock and Dam Road.
 For more information or to schedule a group or school tour during the solstice walks or another time, please call 918-962-2062 or email email@example.com.

 Spiro Mounds Archaeological Park is a division of the Oklahoma Historical Society.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.